 All valid questions we have gotten over the years.
 Here is how being self-hosted works.
 With WordPress.com you sign up pick a domain, your plan, and then off you go.

 With a self-hosted website, you first need to buy a domain.
 Then you need to buy a hosting plan.
 Then point your domain to the hosting plan.
 Then install WordPress and activate your SSL and done.
 We know a lot more steps.
-Think of it as getting all the ingredients together for a cake were as WordPress.com you are buying a cake that’s already made for you.
+Think of it as getting all the ingredients together for a cake whereas on WordPress.com you are buying a cake that’s already made for you.

 If you pick the right hosting company the process will be painless, most of them include a free SSL with most plans, they offer some type of free backup option.
 Maintenance is minimal on WordPress sites, make sure plugins, themes, and WordPress itself are up to date and make sure you have a backup.